andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 **B103**

 I pause for a moment to revel in the absurdity of this moment.
-Scandinavian Airlines is employing a device with more computing power than existed on earth when we put a man on the moon to serve the same function as a roll of perforated paper at a deli counter.
+Scandinavian Airlines is employing a device to serve as a glorified roll of perforated paper at a deli counter with more computing power than existed on Earth when we put a man on the moon.

-The society of automated machines whirring about in Kurt Vonnegut's 1952 novel *Player Piano* in the front sleeve of my backpack feels painfully prescient at this moment.
+The society of automated machines whirring about in Kurt Vonnegut's 1952 novel *Player Piano* in the front sleeve of my backpack feels painfully on-the-nose at this moment.

-I wait about 5 minutes, watching the LED ticker above the booths smoothly increment their tally through the upper nineties until it reads **B103**.
+I press the button, pull a slip and wait about 5 minutes, watching the TV display above the service counter smoothly increment through the upper nineties until it reads **B103**.

 "Hi, I'm on the 3 PM flight to Bergen with 3 friends but they are still stuck in the customs line.
 We're not going to be able to make our flight, would it be